Breaking the Chain of Infection

 Creating and maintaining a healthy chapter facility environment will require a disciplined and sustained commitment by all members.
 Unfortunately, college life for students today can no·longer be care-free and business as usual without the fear of contracting a serious life-threatening disease.
 It is critical that all college students form positive habits to help protect you and those around you and in your community, and to be sure to follow all mandates and recommendations of your local, state, and federal public health agencies.

 Take Responsible Actions

-James R. Favor & Company, LLC has provided this manual intended to provide some basic guidance for fraternal chapters to help prevent the transmission of COVID-19 and other contagious diseases to members and guests.
-Please read and review this manual carefully as this publication also provides practical and helpful measures and steps that individual members can take themselves to reduce their chance of contracting COVID-19.
+James R. Favor & Company, LLC has provided this manual intended to provide some basic guidance for fraternal chapters to help prevent the transmission of contagious diseases to members and guests.
+Please read and review this manual carefully as this publication also provides practical and helpful measures and steps that individual members can take themselves to reduce their chance of contracting a disease.
 The goal is to create a healthy environment for everyone that ever resides in or visits the chapter facility.
 It is critically important that fraternity/ sorority members and guests strive to be responsible in their actions and practices and do their part to also help prevent the transmission of diseases to people they encounter while away from the chapter facility whether it be in the classroom, at an athletic event, riding in mass transportation, shopping, or enjoying time with your friends.

 Follow Expert Advice

 The information contained in this publication was written by public health experts based on the latest and best scientific and medical infectious disease information available at the time of printing.
 We hope you find it to be a resourceful tool to help maintain the good health and welfare of your fraternity and sorority members and for all those in which you come into contact.